RedEconomy/House_prices/README.md

 # House_prices
 DT_houseprice.py is a DecisionTree(DT) for house price prediction in Melbourne.
-Parameters in the DecisionTreeRegressors are for experimentation.
+This is a beginner ML project, which will be improved upon